basho/basho_docs/content/riak/kv/3.2.0/using/cluster-operations/tictac-aae-fold/erase-keys.md

 - [`key_range_filter`][filter-by key-range]
 - [`segment_filter`][filter-by segment]

-These filters will reduce the number of keys considered for reaping or counting:
+These filters will reduce the number of keys considered for deleting:

 - [`modified_filter`][filter-by modified]